Grippy98/Asus-E200HA-Linux-Post-Install-Script/README.md

+#Update from Connexant (e-mail) on Audio Support

+I messaged Simon Ho from Connexant about progress on the ALSA Audio driver for the CX2072X Codec that the E200HA uses and he replied:

+> We made some changes on power management and jack detection based on Mark input.
+We was planed to verify these features on >Intel minnow board.
+But we found the MCLK won't come out from SOC.
+Reported to intel community and they.
+Just fixed this >issue last week.
+>I'm in traveling.
+Will continue this new driver released when I come back to my office next week.
+>Simon
+>Date: March 2nd 2017

+This hopefully means we will see the ALSA driver updated soon.
+I will keep you up to date on this as best as I can.

 # Asus E200HA Linux Post Install Script
 A Linux Post install script for The Asus E200HA and other Intel Cherry Trail Devices